UGI Co. (NYSE:UGI) Short Interest Down 28.1% in May

-In related news, Director John L. Walsh sold 105,000 shares of the firm’s stock in a transaction dated Friday, May 27th.
+In other UGI news, Director John L. Walsh sold 105,000 shares of the stock in a transaction that occurred on Friday, May 27th.
 The shares were sold at an average price of $42.36, for a total value of $4,447,800.00.
-Following the completion of the sale, the director now directly owns 429,734 shares in the company, valued at approximately $18,203,532.24.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-2.00% of the stock is currently owned by company insiders.
+Following the completion of the sale, the director now owns 429,734 shares of the company’s stock, valued at $18,203,532.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+2.00% of the stock is owned by corporate insiders.

-A number of large investors have recently made changes to their positions in the stock.
-FMR LLC boosted its stake in shares of UGI by 104.4% in the 1st quarter.
-FMR LLC now owns 765,956 shares of the utilities provider’s stock valued at $42,450,000 after purchasing an additional 391,178 shares in the last quarter.
-Morgan Stanley boosted its holdings in shares of UGI by 89.5% during the 2nd quarter.
-Morgan Stanley now owns 595,360 shares of the utilities provider’s stock valued at $27,572,000 after acquiring an additional 281,166 shares in the last quarter.
-Renaissance Technologies LLC bought a new stake in UGI during the 3rd quarter worth $8,484,000.
-Franklin Resources Inc. increased its holdings in UGI by 7.4% in the 3rd quarter.
-Franklin Resources Inc. now owns 140,238 shares of the utilities provider’s stock worth $5,976,000 after purchasing an additional 9,647 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP raised its position in UGI by 2.1% in the third quarter.
-Dimensional Fund Advisors LP now owns 1,040,875 shares of the utilities provider’s stock valued at $44,365,000 after purchasing an additional 21,128 shares during the last quarter.
-79.91% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. grew its position in UGI by 22.9% in the 1st quarter.
+BlackRock Inc. now owns 30,272,364 shares of the utilities provider’s stock valued at $1,096,466,000 after buying an additional 5,645,809 shares in the last quarter.
+State Street Corp lifted its stake in shares of UGI by 3.8% in the 1st quarter.
+State Street Corp now owns 14,424,002 shares of the utilities provider’s stock worth $527,249,000 after acquiring an additional 522,707 shares during the period.
+Snyder Capital Management L P boosted its holdings in shares of UGI by 3.3% in the fourth quarter.
+Snyder Capital Management L P now owns 3,725,448 shares of the utilities provider’s stock valued at $171,035,000 after acquiring an additional 119,299 shares in the last quarter.
+Geode Capital Management LLC increased its stake in shares of UGI by 10.9% during the fourth quarter.
+Geode Capital Management LLC now owns 3,131,188 shares of the utilities provider’s stock valued at $143,562,000 after acquiring an additional 307,930 shares during the period.
+Finally, Diamond Hill Capital Management Inc. raised its holdings in UGI by 2.6% during the first quarter.
+Diamond Hill Capital Management Inc. now owns 2,779,433 shares of the utilities provider’s stock worth $100,671,000 after purchasing an additional 69,705 shares in the last quarter.
+Institutional investors and hedge funds own 79.91% of the company’s stock.

-UGI (NYSE:UGI – Get Rating) last posted its quarterly earnings results on Wednesday, May 4th.
-The utilities provider reported $1.91 EPS for the quarter, beating analysts’ consensus estimates of $1.88 by $0.03.
+UGI (NYSE:UGI – Get Rating) last issued its quarterly earnings data on Wednesday, May 4th.
+The utilities provider reported $1.91 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.88 by $0.03.
+UGI had a return on equity of 10.80% and a net margin of 16.65%.
 The business had revenue of $3.47 billion during the quarter.
-UGI had a return on equity of 10.80% and a net margin of 16.65%.
-On average, equities analysts anticipate that UGI will post 2.93 EPS for the current year.
+On average, sell-side analysts anticipate that UGI will post 2.93 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 1st.
-Investors of record on Wednesday, June 15th will be given a dividend of $0.36 per share.
-This is a positive change from UGI’s previous quarterly dividend of $0.35.
-The ex-dividend date of this dividend is Tuesday, June 14th.
-This represents a $1.44 annualized dividend and a dividend yield of 3.65%.
-UGI’s dividend payout ratio (DPR) is currently 19.71%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, July 1st.
+Stockholders of record on Wednesday, June 15th will be paid a $0.36 dividend.
+This is a boost from UGI’s previous quarterly dividend of $0.35.
+The ex-dividend date is Tuesday, June 14th.
+This represents a $1.44 annualized dividend and a dividend yield of 3.77%.
+UGI’s dividend payout ratio is presently 20.57%.

-A number of equities research analysts have recently issued reports on UGI shares.
-Barclays reduced their price objective on UGI from $45.00 to $40.00 in a report on Tuesday, March 22nd.
-StockNews.com raised UGI from a “sell” rating to a “hold” rating in a report on Saturday, May 14th.
-Finally, Bank of America cut shares of UGI from a “buy” rating to a “neutral” rating and reduced their target price for the company from $46.00 to $38.00 in a research report on Monday, March 7th.
-Four equities research analysts have rated the stock with a hold rating, According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $41.33.
+Several research firms recently weighed in on UGI.
+StockNews.com upgraded shares of UGI from a “sell” rating to a “hold” rating in a research note on Saturday, May 14th.
+Bank of America downgraded UGI from a “buy” rating to a “neutral” rating and cut their price target for the stock from $46.00 to $38.00 in a report on Monday, March 7th.
+Finally, Barclays lowered their price objective on UGI from $45.00 to $40.00 in a research note on Tuesday, March 22nd.
+Four equities research analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $41.33.

 UGI Company Profile (Get Rating)